Wandalen/wGraphBasic/doc/version.eng/concept/StrategyRevisiting.md

 ![DfsRevisiting2.png](../../images/searchOptions/Revisiting2.png)

 Revisiting strategy `revisiting : 1` work similarly to strategy `revisiting : 1`, but it allows algorithm enters a node second time, but with the restriction it has to get back after visiting such node.
 As well as `revisiting : 1` the strategy use stack for collecting visited nodes.
 On the diagram, you may see that two visits to node `b` take place.
-At the first visit path is `ab` and at the second path is `abdeb`.
+At the first visit walk is `ab` and at the second walk is `abdeb`.
 After visiting node `b` second time algorithm turns back and does not continue searching out nodes of node `b`.
 Node `f` visited twice because of the same reason.
-The first visit of node `f` has path `acf` and the second `acfgf`.
+The first visit of node `f` has walk `acf` and the second `acfgf`.

 ### Revisiting : 3